LPengYang/Saturation-Line-Prior/README.md

 ## Demo

-We have provided two version of demos, i,e., the concise verison (demo_consise.mlx) that only returns dehazing results for input hazy images, and the detailed verison (demo_detailed.mlx) that outputs all intermidiate results with visualization.
+We have provided two version of demos, i,e., the concise verison (demo_concise.mlx) that only returns dehazing results for input hazy images, and the detailed verison (demo_detailed.mlx) that outputs all intermidiate results with visualization.

 ## Demonstration of Saturation Line Prior (SLP)